 If you answered yes to any of these questions, you should talk to the child or young person and seek advice.

 What you can do if you see warning signs or suspect that your child is sexually harming another child, or thinking about doing so?

-Create a family safety plan.
 Don't wait for 'proof' of child sexual abuse.

-It is very disturbing to suspect that your child, or a child you know, may be sexually harming someone.
+It can be disturbing to suspect that your child, or a child you know, may be sexually harming someone.
 It is so much easier to dismiss such thoughts and put them down to imagination.
 You may also be worried about the consequences of taking action.
 But help is available and it is better to talk the situation over with someone at the time, rather to discover later that you were right to be concerned.
 Remember you are not alone.
 Thousands of people every year discover that someone in their family or circle of friends has been abused or has abused a child.

-Call the Stop it Now!
-Helpline on 0808 1000 900 to talk through any concerns or worries you have.
+Call the Stop It Now! helpline on 0808 1000 900 to talk through any concerns or worries you have.

 "Talking to my son was the best thing I could have done.
 I set a clear limit, I let him know it was wrong and I told him that I would not help him keep his secrets.
 I also let him know that I loved him, that he was not alone and that together we would find him help."

 "We couldn't understand at first why he hadn't told us.
 Now we know how confused he was.
 He felt that it was his fault, even though he hadn't wanted it to happen."

 Parents of teenage boy who was abused by two friends.